ryanallen/designDoc/docs/discovery.md

 ---
 ## Users & needs
-Identify your users, who are end users, business stakeholders, subject matter experts, and anyone else with that needs solutions to solve their problems.
-Use the template below or this [version in sheets](https://docs.google.com/spreadsheets/d/11jehH_a7HNAwWOaf_5W3wolRz1lOSHGhhyUC2JtG8fc/edit?usp=sharing) to track and prioritize them and their needs.
+Identify end users, business stakeholders, and subject matter experts and their needs.
+Use the tables below or this [version in google sheets](https://docs.google.com/spreadsheets/d/11jehH_a7HNAwWOaf_5W3wolRz1lOSHGhhyUC2JtG8fc/edit?usp=sharing) to track and prioritize them.

 ---
 ### Users raw & encoded needs